punitshah89/CityGuide/README.md

 Description
 ================
 <p>
-CityGuid IOS app allows you to add cities with its name, image and description.
+CityGuide IOS app allows you to add cities with its name, image and description.
 You can also remove cities from list and add new cities to list.
 </p>

 Screenshot